+During the three months ended March 31, 2024, financing activities used less than \$0.1 million of cash, which is primarily attributable to the payment of lease financing obligations which were partially offset by ESPP contributions.
 During the three months ended March 31, 2023, financing activities used \$0.4 million of cash, which is primarily attributable to the payment of shelf registration costs and other financing transactions.
-During the three months ended March 31, 2022, financing activities used \$0.1 million of cash, which is primarily attributable to the payment of shelf registration costs, and other financing transactions, which are partially offset by contributions to our Employee Stock Purchase Plan.